Henry Denne: Ministry

 In 1630, Denne was ordained in the Church of England by Theophilus Feild, Bishop of St David's, and soon, in 1631, he became curate of Pirton, Hertfordshire, a preaching office he held for about 10 years.
-Denne's son, John Denne, was baptised in 29 May 1633.
+Denne's son, John Denne, was baptised on 29 May 1633.
 In 1641, Denne was selected with other clerics by the committee of the House of Commons for ecclesiastical preferment.
 He delivered a controversial sermon at Baldock at the visitation held there, giving offence by attacking the vices of the clergy.
 His sermon was subsequently published as "The Doctrine and Conversation of John Baptist", in 1642, and circulated throughout England.

 Theological changes

-Soon after the outbreak of the Civil War, Henry Denne became convinced of the baptism of believers only in constrast with the baptism of infants.
+Soon after the outbreak of the Civil War, Henry Denne became convinced of the baptism of believers only in contrast with the baptism of infants.
 Denne went to London and allied with the Baptists, being baptised by immersion into the Coleman Street church, in 1643.
 He left the office in Pirton, but didn't resign his ordination and preaching license in the Church of England.
 He was soon chosen to pastorate the church along with Thomas Lambe and Samuel Oates, who "preached universal grace, the Arminian tenets".
 He continued his ministry preaching in the parish churches throughout England by now persuading to reform on baptism.
 Denne was considered a "great Arminian" by Thomas Edwards.

 His change of opinion regarding baptism brought persecution, and in 1644 he was apprehended in Cambridgeshire, by order of the "committee" of the county, for preaching against infant baptism.
 After he had lain in Cambridge gaol for a time, his case, through the intercession of friends, was referred to a committee of the House, and he was sent to London, where he was confined in Lord Petre's residence in Aldersgate Street.
 After his case was investigated, the committee ordered his release.
 Among his fellow-prisoners was Dr Daniel Featley, an opponent of Baptists, who wrote The Dippers Dipt.
 His book was brought to Denne's notice.

 Shortly after his release, Denne challenged Featley to a disputation.
 Featley, pleading the danger of publicly disputing without a license, declined to continue with it.
 Denne then wrote The Foundation of Children's Baptism discovered and rased; an answer to Dr Featley, &c.
 (1645), which was recognized as a standard authority by the English Baptists.